Published October 9, 2017

 All in all, a huge amount to explore but I hope this article has opened your eyes as to a change that is happening in some of the largest marketing departments around the world.

-Thanks to Martin for the whirlwind tour of artificial intelligence and machine learning for marketers, and for more information on using AI-powered social listening for your business, get in touch with one of our experts.
+Thanks to Martin for the whirlwind tour of artificial intelligence and machine learning for marketers.
+For more information on using AI-powered social listening for your business, click for a demo of our AI Engine.